zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

   - add Icon which links to "Map" next to it
   - turn Search box into icon instead (maybe only on Mobile view)
   - use encrypted notes (not yet implemented): [PR #1481](https://github.com/jackyzha0/quartz/pull/1481) & [Issue #166](https://github.com/jackyzha0/quartz/issues/1636)
+  - reduce empty space (in Mobile view) between ToC and pageBody